 Whether your most recent role can be considered self-employed or your side-hustle is freelancing, highlight this experience as a position of employment the same way as any other in-house role.

 Include the dates of your self-employment and your job title.
-Choosing 'consultant', 'contractor' or 'freelancer' combined with your niche or skill is the most appropriate way to structure your title.
-For example: 'Freelancer Writer' or 'SEO Consultant'.
+Choosing "consultant," "contractor" or "freelance" combined with your niche or skill is the most appropriate way to structure your title.
+For example: "Freelance Writer" or "SEO Consultant."
 Then write a short blurb under the dates and title that explains the type of work that you do.
-This helps set the scene for the recruiter.
+This helps to set the scene for the recruiter.

-If you have turned your self-employment into a limited business, you can also add your business name to your CV.
+If you've turned your self-employment into a limited business, you can also add your business name to your CV.

 Choose your impressive projects and clients

 Once you've ironed out the overarching details, it's time to get to the nitty-gritty.
 There are a couple of ways to do this.

 Option one: Following your short blurb, zoom in on a few key clients and the projects that you completed with them.
 Use subheadings to introduce the client name or niche and the year(s) you worked with them.
 Underneath, use bullet points to list your key projects and achievements with each client.

 Option two: Use subheadings to split your skills.
 For example, if you're a freelance writer, you might like to split your skills by the type of writing you do, such as blog articles, editing, and web copy.
 Underneath your headings, bullet point your achievements (and clients if you wish) by skill.

 If you've worked with many clients, be sure to list the clients and projects that relate to the role you're applying for.
 Don't be afraid to weed out the unrelated projects that might mask your expertise.